CCJ16/registration/README.md

 ## Tests

 To run the server side tests, run `go test ./...` in the repository folder.
 To run the client side tests, run `npm test` in the repository folder.
-Currently only unit tests are used, end to end tests are not yet done.

 ## Contributing